-Now commands like s= are defined in ~/rtorrent1/rtorrent.rc, and commands.rc.default is not imported, so no duplicate definition errors occur.
+Now commands like s= are defined in \sim /rtorrent1/rtorrent.rc, and commands.rc.default is not imported, so no duplicate definition errors occur.

-1.5.4 Moving All Data for Selected Items to a New Location
+Moving All Data for Selected Items to a New Location

-This shows how to move the data of all items for a specific tracker (identified by the alias TRK) from ~/rtorrent/ data/ to ~/rtorrent/data/tracker/.
+This shows how to move the data of all items for a specific tracker (identified by the alias TRK) from ~/rtorrent/data/tracker/.
 Note that you can do that in ruTorrent too, but with too many items, or items too big, the results vary (data is not or only partially moved).